 Heart Attack Beaukiss

-Generally, the following are the most widespread indications of a heart attack:
+Generally, the following are the most prevalent warning signs of a heart attack:

-- Compressing or Pulling in the Chest Area
+- Squeezing or Pulling in the Chest

-- Burning Sensation in the Chest
+- Burning Feeling in the Chest

-- Pain in the neck, jaw, shoulder, arm, or back
+- Discomfort in the neck, jaw, shoulder, arm, or back

 - Difficulty Breathing

 Heart attacks are usually brought on from clots or obstructions which prevent the appropriate flow of blood within the coronary arteries.
 Whenever the blood can't get to the area of the heart where it is required, the spot becomes deprived of oxygen and does not operate properly.
 If the blockage carries on, the cells inside the said location can die.

 Coronary Artery Disease or CAD may be the underlying cause of most heart attacks.
 This condition is recognized by the narrowing down of arteries combined with the build-up of plaque deposits around the arterial walls (a condition referred to as atherosclerosis).
 Once the arteries narrow down, blood flow for the heart is decreased.
 This condition can advance to completely block the artery and the flow of blood entirely

 To prevent heart attacks, it's important that you maintain a healthy weight, stay active, eat healthy, don't smoke cigarettes, and reduce your stress levels.